Suprabhat3/DSA/README.md

 ## Why You’re Here
 1. **You heard DSA is the 🔑 to Big Tech.**
-2. **You downloaded 12 courses, watched 300 lectures,** yet still can’t explain Quicksort in plain English.
+2. **You downloaded 12 courses, watched 300 lectures,** yet still can’t explain Quicksort in plain English, me also.
 3. **You’ll spend 4 hours solving “minimum path sum”** just to prove you love suffering.

 ## How to “Use” This Repo